 Cerro Chascon-Runtu Jarita

 Cerro Chascon-Runtu Jarita is a complex of lava domes located inside, but probably unrelated to, the Pastos Grandes caldera.
 It is part of the more recent phase of activity of the Altiplano-Puna volcanic complex.

-Accompanied with little explosive activity on the main dome Cerro Chascon, the complex contains ten lava domes arranged in a chain.
-Located on the floor of the Pastos Grandes caldera, these domes erupted after the injection of mafic magmas less than 100,000 years ago.
+Accompanied by little explosive activity on the main dome Cerro Chascon, the complex contains ten lava domes arranged in a chain.
+Located on the Pastos Grandes caldera floor, these domes erupted after the injection of mafic magmas less than 100,000 years ago.